anthony-derose/portfolio/src/pages/assets/aboutpage.md

 ### me

-I'd like to think of myself as a creative person.
-Coding is among many tools that I like to use to create new things.
-Lately, I've been specificly interested in different areas such as audio, graphics, and web development.
-Learning how to make VST plugins with the JUCE framework with C++, making projects in Unity and reading up on ReactJS to make this website have been what has consumed my freetime.
+I'd like to think of myself as both a creative person and a logical person.
+Coding is among many tools that I like to use to create new things and compartmentalize the world.
+I'm interest in theoretical aspects such as data structures and algorithms and how I can use them to create things in the world.
+Behond that, lately I've been specificly interested in different areas such as audio, graphics, game development and web development.
+I want to find my niche inside of computer science and software engineering.

 I believe in making things that are real and tangible.
 I like being able to see the impacts that my code has on the world.
 Whether it is making an audio plugin that makes synth noises or a metronome web app to help me keep time while playing guitar, I like seeing a physical representation for the code I write and enjoy being able to personally use my work.

-Upon my graduation, I'm hoping to join an engineering team that aligns with my values and interests and will push and shape me into a better software engineer.

 ### contact